-A cornerstone of our society, equal protection of the law is guaranteed by the Fifth and Fourteenth Amendments and reinforced by hundreds of local, state and federal civil rights laws.
-The ACLU fights to ensure that no one is subjected to unconstitutional discrimination based on race, ethnicity,
+A cornerstone of our society, equal protection of the law is guaranteed by the Fifth and 14th Amendments and reinforced by hundreds of local, state and federal civil rights laws.
+The ACLU fights to ensure that no one is subjected to unconstitutional discrimination.

 The First Amendment protects our freedom to speak, assemble, and associate with others.
 These rights are essential to our democratic system of governance.